devbrones/magisim/docs/obsidian/MAGISIM-NOTES/worknotes/notes.md

 - cross platform maybeeeeE?
 - easy to create extensions for
 - https://github.com/jchanvfx/NodeGraphQt
+- easy to migrate between pyqt and pyside2/6
+- good asset for future carreers (CV) since qt is practically standard for gui.
+-

 AGAINST:
 - Fucking large library, which means large executable (not really a problem)